 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

-Particulars of loans guarantees or investments granted/made during the year are givenunder the notes to standalone financial statements forming part of the Annual Report.
+Particulars of loans guarantees or investments granted/made during the year are givenunder the notes to standalone financial statements forming part of this Report.

 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts/ arrangements/transactions entered into by the Company during thefinancial year with related parties were in the ordinary course of business and on anarm's length basis.
-During the year the Company has not entered into any contract/arrangement/ transaction with related parties which could be considered material inaccordance with the policy of the Company on related party transactions.
-The said policycan be viewed on the Company's website by accessing the following link:http://www.3i-infotech.com/content/investors/investors.asp under "CorporateGovernance"
+During the year under review all the contracts/ arrangements/transactions entered intoby the Company with related parties referred to in Section 188 of the Act were in theordinary course of business and on an arm's length basis.
+During the year the Company hasnot entered into any contract/arrangement/ transaction with related parties which could beconsidered material in accordance with the policy of the Company on related partytransactions.

-Details regarding related party disclosure are given under the notes to standalonefinancial statements which form part of the Annual Report.
+Details regarding related party disclosures are given under the notes to standalonefinancial statements which form part of this Report.

 REPORT ON CORPORATE GOVERNANCE

-The Company has not allotted any shares under the Employees Stock Option Schemes (ESOS)during the year.
+The Company has not allotted any shares under ESOS during the year.

 2) Allotments against conversion of Foreign Currency Convertible Bonds (FCCBs):